-- Understand the nature of projects and project management. - Understand the differences in approach between agile project management and traditional project management. - Understand the special requirements of managing project in the information field. - Identify and explain the key elements of the five project management process groups. - Identify and explain the key elements of the ten project management knowledge areas. - Identify and explain the key elements of agile project management. - Organize and conduct a small project as part of an agile project team.
+- Understand the nature of projects and project management. - Understand the differences in approach between agile project management and traditional project management. - Understand the special requirements of managing project in the information field. - Identify and explain the key elements of the five project management process groups. - Identify and explain the key elements of the ten project management knowledge areas. - Identify and explain the key elements of agile project management. - Organize and conduct an small project using agile project management.